wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

 ## Introduction

+__Read the following aloud to everyone__

 We are playing wallflowers at a large college party.

+Our game is about our wallflowers feelings and thoughts as they observe alone from the sidelines.

-Wallflowers is a journey of self discovery.
-We reveal ourselves through our observations and impressions of others.
+We reveal our wallflowers through their observations and impressions of others.
+In turn those impressions help our wallflowers discover themselves.

 Who is your wallflower?
 Why are they here?

-Wallflowers don't interact with other guests at the party or with each other.
-The game is about the wallflowers observations, feelings, and thoughts.
-Critically, wallflowers never participate in scenes, they only observe.

-How does it end?
-At some point your wallflower joins or leaves the party.
+We find out when your wallflower blooms - joining or leaving the party.

 ## Play